segasai/minimint/README.md

 # Instructions

-* Install minimint  (clone the repo and do pip install)
+* Install minimint.
+You can either pip install the released version or install from github

 ```
 pip install minimint